colhom/tectonic-installer/Documentation/offline/metal.md

 #### Step 2:

   At this juncture, we will pre-populate the Matchbox assets folder.
 (Or optionally, HTTP/HTTPS fileservers of your choice.
-More on that shortly)
+More on that shortly).

+  In this installation flow we will use the `matchbox-assets` module to build the assets tarball for us.
+You can populate the matchbox assets directory in an entirely different way, if so desired.

+  You can apply this module in either online or offline mode:

-  The machine hosting terraform will **need internet access** to apply the `matchbox-assets` terraform module.
-It will download the Container Linux OS assets and Tectonic Registry Cache ACI from our public mirrors and write a matchbox asset tarball out to local disk, along with a printout of asset URLs and a default terraform tfvar snippet to configure the terraform installer for offline duty.
+  * Online mode: Module will download the Container Linux OS assets and Tectonic Registry Cache ACI from our public mirrors and write a matchbox asset tarball out to local disk.
+Requires internet access when module is applied.

+    ```sh
+    $> make matchbox-assets-apply
+    ```

+  * Offline mode: This mode assumes that you have already mirrored the necessary asset files to a file server accessible from within your network before applying the `matchbox-assets` module.

+    ```sh
+    $> TF_VAR_container_linux_download_base_url="https://fileserver1.my-network.io/cl/stable/1520.8.0" \
+    TF_VAR_registry_cache_aci_url="https://fileserver1.my-network.io/registry-cache/1.7.9_tectonic.1/registry-cache.aci" \
+    make matchbox-assets-apply
+    ```

+  In both modes, the module will output asset URLs and a default "suggested" terraform tfvar snippet to configure the terraform installer for offline duty using these assets.

+  If you **will not** being using matchbox HTTP to host the assets, carefully review the suggested tfvar snippet before configuring the installer offline parameters.
+The generated asset URLs assume you will use matchbox HTTP to host assets for the Container Linux node installation.

   The asset tarball written to disk by this `matchbox-assets` terraform module is the entirety of the foreign bytes required for a Tectonic offline install- no further egress is required.